alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Tier 1

-Tier one environments are used to handle, process and generate data that is intended for eventual publication or could be published without reputational damage.
+Tier 1 environments are used to handle, process and generate data that is intended for eventual publication or that could be published without reputational damage.

-Information that is kept private to give the research team a competitive advantage, not as a protection for the information.
+Information is kept private in order to give the research team a competitive advantage, not due to legal data protection requirements.

 Both the information and the proposed processing must otherwise meet the criteria for Tier 0.